Here’s our comparison of the top 6 best website builders out there:

 - If you are a developer, feel free to create your own tools, use them in WordPress and show them to the community.

-- Creating a site with WordPress requires you to be knowledgeable about certain things such as domain setup, web hosting, and etc. For that reason, WordPress isn’t very friendly to first-time users.
+- Creating a site with WordPress requires you to be comfortable with certain things such as domain setup, web hosting, and etc. For that reason, WordPress isn’t very friendly to first-time users.
 Additionally, to make your site really feature-rich, you need a handful of plugins that you have to find and install on your own.

 OVERALL SCORE – 10 / 10